What is Default Risk?

 Liquidity and Solvency Ratios

-When evaluating potential borrowers and their default risk, lenders can determine their creditworthiness by utilizing liquidity and solvency ratios.
+When evaluating potential borrowers and their risk of default, lenders can determine their creditworthiness by utilizing liquidity and solvency ratios.

 Since liquidity and solvency ratios are calculated assuming a liquidation scenario, both represent “worst-case” scenario planning – in which lenders view asset-heavy borrowers more favorably due to the assurance that there is enough collateral.